 d) "Fit-around" upskilling and job interviews: POEMs knows the hours when each user is available to work; today, tomorrow or weeks ahead.
 But few individuals will be booked for 100% of the hours they could work.
 Unengaged hours can be used for training or POEMs will schedule filtered job interviews.
 That allows the person to learn and gain accreditation in ways that allow paid work to always be a priority.

 To make that concrete; imagine a work-seeker keen to get his motorbike licence.
 He might be available for work from 2PM to 6PM today but have told POEMs "If I have no booking by 1PM, get me the next module of my motorbike training from 2PM to 4PM".
-The system maintains a market for certified motorbike trainers and another for rental of low-power bikes suitable for learners and those who collect/deliver them.
+The system maintains a market for certified motorbike trainers and another for rental of low-power bikes suitable for learners plus an exchange for people willing to collect/deliver motorbikes.
 It knows where each trainer will work and on what terms.
 A session can be assembled for the work-seeker so his hours after lunch today contribute to his rise, even if there is no paid work at that time.